Hellosu3/dinoGotchi/README.md

 # dinoGotchi

-about: this game was inpired by the original tamagotchi game.
-Similar to an actual pet, you have to feed it, play with it, an clean up it's poop.
+This game is a modern take on the classic Tamagotchi game, where you are responsible for taking care of a virtual pet.
+Just like a real pet, you need to feed it, play with it, and even clean up after it!